essembeh/RegexTagForMusic/README.md

 # Presentation

-RegexTagForMusic is a tool to run *dynamically* build commands on files using *regular expressions*.
+RegexTagForMusic is a tool to run *dynamically* built commands on files using *regular expressions*.
 In other words, if the path matches a regex, you can use any matching group or variables to build & run commands.

 I originally developed *RegexTagForMusic* to automatize tagging my music using [eyeD3](http://eyed3.nicfit.net/).
 ID3 tags are some metadata just like the way you store your files on your filesystem so I wanted a way to synchronize tags *from* the filesystem: